Chemnitz: Administrative divisions

-The city area does not include a unified, closed settlement area after numerous incorporations.
-The rural settlements of mainly eastern districts are separated from the settlement area of the Chemnitz city center, whereas this partly continues over the western city limits to Limbach-Oberfrohna and Hohenstein-Ernstthal.

 Politics

 Mayor

 The first freely elected mayor after German reunification was Dieter Noll of the Christian Democratic Union (CDU), who served from 1990 to 1991, followed by Joachim Pilz (CDU) until 1993.
 The mayor was originally chosen by the city council, but since 1994 has been directly elected.
 Peter Seifert of the Social Democratic Party (SPD) served from 1993 until 2006.
 Between 2006 and 2020 Barbara Ludwig (SPD) has served as mayor.
 Sven Schulze (SPD) was elected mayor in 2020.

 The most recent mayoral election was held on 20 September 2020, with a runoff held on 11 October, and the results were as follows: